olegv142/esp32-ble-uart-mx/README.md

 ## Range testing results

 The maximum distance over which we can safely transmit data is an important issue in many applications.
 Typically small and cheap ESP32 modules have tiny chip antenna soldered on board.
 With such modules one can expect the operating distance around 10 meters.
 One can further increase operating range by setting maximum transmission power programmatically.
 Such power boost is enabled by default in the dapter configuration (TX_BOOST).
 Yet the ESP32C3 Super Mini modules demonstrated rather low range around 20m even with power boost enabled.
 The investigation have shown that its not bad antenna that makes receiption weaker than expected.
 The antenna placement was just choosen improperly.
 The first rule that is typically violated on all compact boards is placing antenna perpendicular to the edge of the ground polygon.
-Worse that on ESP32C3 Super Mini the antenna is placed very close to the edge of the ground polygon.
+Worse that on ESP32C3 Super Mini the antenna is placed along the edge of the ground polygon with minimal distance to it.
+So most of the transmitter power were absorbed by the ground plane and converted to the heat rather than electromagnetic radiation.
 To fix that I've unsoldered antennas and solder them back rotated by 90 degrees as shown on the figure below.
 As a result the range was vastly improved from 20 to 100 meters.

 <p align="center">
   <img src="https://github.com/olegv142/esp32-ble/blob/main/doc/chip_ant_mod.jpg?raw=true" width="70%" alt="Chip antenna improved"/>
 </p>

 Another possibility is to remove chip antenna and solder external antenna as shown on the figure below.
-Be ware that chip antenna is fed from one side only.
+Be aware that chip antenna is fed from one side only.
 Another side is not connected to anything.
 So take care to solder cable shield to the ground.
 Failure to do it may greatly increase power consumption of the module, cause its overheating and damage.

 <p align="center">
   <img src="https://github.com/olegv142/esp32-ble/blob/main/doc/ext_ant_.jpg?raw=true" width="50%" alt="External antenna wiring"/>